quicwg/multipath/draft-ietf-quic-multipath.md

-If an initial_max_path_id transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an initial_max_path_id transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type PROTOCOL_VIOLATION and close the connection.

 The initial_max_path_id parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).